-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes \square No \boxtimes
+Indicate by check mark if the registrant is a well-known seasoned issuer, as over Seasoned Issu defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports pursuar Yes □ No ⊠ nt to Section 13 or 15(d) of the Act.
 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer X

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-The aggregate market value of the voting stock of the Company held by non-affiliates of the Company cannot be calculated in a meaningful way because there is only limited trading in the class of voting stock of the Company.
-The aggregate market value of the Class A non-voting common stock held by non-affiliates of the Company at June 28, 2019 was \$347.2 million based on the per share closing price of the Class A non-voting common stock on the New York Stock Exchange on June 28, 2019 of \$27.22.

-The number of shares of the Company's Class A non-voting common stock and Class B voting common stock (being the only classes of common stock of the Company) outstanding on March 2, 2020 was 12,986,606 and 99,665 shares, respectively.

-DOCUMENTS INCORPORATED BY REFERENCE
+(Check one): Large accelerated filer □ Accelerated filer X Non-accelerated filer □ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined I in Rule 12b-2 of the Act).
+Yes \Box No ⊠ The aggregate market value of the voting stock of the Company held by non meaningful way because there is only limited trading in the class of voting sof the Class A non-voting common stock held by non-affiliates of the Compathe per share closing price of the Class A non-voting common stock on the N\$27.22. tock of the Company.
+The aggregate any at June 28, 2019 was \$347.2 mill market value lion based on The number of shares of the Company's Class A non-voting common stock a classes of common stock of the Company) outstanding on March 2, 2020 was Č \ DOCUMENTS INCORPORATED BY REFERENCE